wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/use-case.rst

          }
        },

-The alert for check ``id 2139`` appears above.
+The first example of SCA scan data above corresponds to an alert for check ``id 2139``.
 It checks the contents of file ``/etc/ssh/sshd_config``.
-We can see it does not verify that that SSH root login is disabled.
+We can see in that example that it does not verify that SSH root login is disabled.

 Disabling the ``PermitRootLogin`` makes the check to be passed.